plantoncloud/deploy-microservice-action/README.md

-# gh-action-deploy-microservice
+# Planton Cloud Microservice Deployment GitHub Action

-GitHub Action to deploy Microservice to an Environment on Planton Cloud
+GitHub Action to deploy Microservice to an Environment on Planton Cloud.